evanscloud/atp-rankings-cli-gem/README.md

 # Emirates Tennis ATP Rankings Singles Race to London Rubygem

 This gem provides a current list of ranked singles tennis players who are competing to be part of the top 8.
 At the end of the season in November, these top 8 players for the current year qualify to enter the Barclays ATP World Tour Finals.
-This list allows a user to select a player and view a multitude of information regarding that athlete of the current year.
+This list allows a user to select a player and view a multitude of information regarding that athlete.

 ## Installation